Young woman with curly hair intently using a laptop at a sunlit table, with an open book beside her, in a spacious office setting.

 Rewards and incentives

 Credit card issuers offer various types of rewards and perks for cardmembers.
 Some common examples include travel points or airline miles, welcome bonuses for new cardmembers, and cash back rewards on assorted purchases.
-These rewards programs are designed to make your spending more rewarding, effectively giving you something back on every purchase you make.
+These rewards programs are meant to make your spending more rewarding, effectively giving you something back on every purchase you make.

 Did you know?